Stefouch/sebedius-yearzero-discord-bot/README.md

 `roll res d8 Torches` – Rolls a D8 Resource Die for "Torches".

-`rolla 8b2s` – Rolls 8 base and 2 stress dice for ALIEN-rpg.
+`rolla 8b2s` – Rolls 8 base and 2 stress dice for *ALIEN*.
 Pushing them will add an extra stress die.

 ## Permissions